satchpx/eks-workshop/content/020_prerequisites/workspace.md

 ```

 If the IAM role is not valid, <span style="color: red;">**DO NOT PROCEED**</span>.
 Go back and confirm the steps on this page.
+Create an IAM role called `eksworkshop-admin` for EC2 service with `Administrator Access` -> Attach this role to the Cloud9 EC2 instance.

 {{% notice info %}}
 If you intend to run all the sections in this workshop, it will be useful to have more storage available for all the repositories and tests.